open-ephys/analysis-tools/README.md

 Code for loading and converting data saved by the Open Ephys GUI

-More info on the Open Ephys data format can be found at https://open-ephys.atlassian.net/wiki/display/OEW/Data+format
+More info on the data formats used by Open Ephys can be found at https://open-ephys.atlassian.net/wiki/display/OEW/Data+format

-More info on the Kwik data format (implemented in the GUI as of October 2014) can be found at https://github.com/klusta-team/kwiklib/wiki/Kwik-format

 For Matlab:
 - use 'load_open_ephys_data.m' for .continuous, .spikes, and .events files